 In a German study involving 40 men with sperm abnormalities, acupuncture was used on 28 men twice a week for 5 weeks and compared to the men who received no treatment.
 12 of these men’s sperm samples were randomly chosen and compared with the 12 samples in the control group.
 Following acupuncture, a significant increase in both the sperm count and of sperm without structural defects was observed (in comparison with controls).
 The average percentage of motility doubled and the number of healthy sperm increased fourfold.
 (Fertility and Sterility.
 2005;84:141-147)

 Miscarriage Prevention has a great page on how to increase male fertility.
-It is a website 0rganizes and condenses the findings of scientific studies regarding the causes and prevention of miscarriage.
-You do not, however, have to have experienced a miscarriage to benefit from their research.
+It is a website that 0rganises and condenses the findings of scientific studies regarding the causes and prevention of miscarriage.
+You do not, however, need to have experienced a miscarriage to benefit from their research.
 I couldn’t have it done it better so here is what they say…..

 Traits associated with reduced male fertility